drcxcruz/InvariantCausalPrediction.jl/README.md

 "In practice, first apply ICP with linear models.
 Apply a nonlinear version if all linear models are rejected by linear IPC."

-Jupyter lab [Invariant Causal Prediction in Julia:  How Some Are Able Earn More Than 50 Thousands a Year?](https://notes.quantecon.org/submission/)  showcases the Julia 1.4.2 version of IPC.
+Jupyter lab [Invariant Causal Prediction in Julia:  Why Some Are Able Earn More Than 50 Thousands a Year?](https://notes.quantecon.org/submission/5f1dbefc58e5d00014f9bd6f)  showcases the Julia 1.4.2 version of IPC.

 ## Example